Winter is the perfect time for gardeners to give back by volunteering time, while our gardens lie dormant!

-Keep track of—and get rewarded—for your service with the Rewards Volunteers app, created by Cabot Creamery.
-Each hour you log in the app gives you another chance to win prizes for yourself or the organization where you volunteer.
+Keep track of—and then get rewarded—for your service with the Rewards Volunteers app, created by Cabot Creamery.
+Each hour you log in the app gives you another chance to win prizes for yourself or the organization where you are volunteering.
 And since your hours also post to Facebook, each “like” also increases your chances to win.
 Download the app now.

-Looking for a volunteer opportunity that combines your favorite hobby with doing good?
+Looking for a volunteering opportunity that combines your favorite hobby with doing good?
 Use these resources to find a match in your area:

 VolunteerMatch.org brings “good people and good causes together.”